 Books characters VS show cast

-Some characters appear on the show that aren’t mentioned in the books where the books has characters that aren’t in the show.
-Chrisjen Avasarala makes her appearance in the first season, but only is introduced in book 2.
+Some characters appear on the show that aren’t mentioned in the books where the books have characters that aren’t in the show.
+Chrisjen Avasarala makes her appearance in the first season but only is introduced in book 2.
 Same goes for Drummer, Fred’s assistant isn’t mentioned until Nemesis Games (book 5).

 Belters also seem to appear more earth-like in the show.
 Belters are tall and slim with proportionally larger heads, because of the lack of gravity they’re raised in.
 In the show, you hardly see actors that look like Belters (although there are a few that come close like the Belter Avasarala tortures and the prostitute Miller visits).
 To be fair, it’s probably hard to get actors who have Belter-like features as we’re all stuck in this gravity well.

 Amos just follows the captains orders where the show often shows friction between Holden and Amos, at least in the first season.
 This makes their relationship much more interesting in the show.

 Holden is obnoxiously self-righteous in the first book which starts to tone down in book 2 as he gets more experienced.
 The show depicts some of his idealistic behavior, but less than the books.
 James Holden also is given a different background story.
 It isn’t a big deal though, both narratives work well.

 The spy on Eros isn’t mentioned in the books but makes the show more interesting to watch.

 I’ve watched season 1, 2 and 3.
 Can I just skip the first three books?

 No, period.
 You really shouldn’t skip the books as the show timeline is slightly different.
 The first season on TV only covers about half of the first book Leviathan Wakes.
 Season 2 is fairly behind the second book.
 If you start reading Calibans war (third book) you’ll probably be clueless.